juju/docs/src/en/clouds-LXD.md

 ## Alternate backing file-system

-LXD can optionally use an alternative file-system for containers.
-ZFS is recommended for the best experience:
+LXD can use various file-systems for its containers.
+Below we show how to implement ZFS, as it provides the best experience.

 !!!
 Note:
     ZFS is not supported on Ubuntu 14.04 LTS.